Inria-Prosecco/StarMalloc/ARTIFACT.md

   + `src/ArrayAlignment.fst`: array alignment (e.g. with respect to pages)
   + `src/FatalError.fst`: context-specific wrappers of the C `fatal_error` function (see `c/fatal_error.{c,h}`)
   + `lib_avl_mono/Impl.Trees.Cast.M`: mainly casts axiomatization, required to reuse the slab allocator for the AVL tree's nodes used as large allocations metadata
 4. Once verification is done, the extracted C code can be found in `dist/`.
-In its initial state, the VM includes the generated code.
+In its initial state, the VM includes the generated code in `dist.bak/` to allow comparison.

 ### Benchmarks artifact